Anne Montgomery (artist): Later 1940s and onwards

 Montgomery's public visibility rapidly changed in the 1940s.
 She became increasingly aligned with George Bell and his oppositional stance to the emerging expressionist and free-er aesthetic seen among the most radical Melbourne artists.
 Her public exhibitions were generally within Bell's circle and among his supporters, including the Melbourne Contemporary Artist group and the invitation-only George Bell group.
 The styles of Bell's later art school at Selbourne Road, Toorak, with the hard edged pictorial elements and flat synthetic cubism completely overwrote her earlier style.
 She was an enthusiastic and assiduous student and for most of the "homework" assignments that Bell set, Montgomery produced fully developed artworks, rather than sketches and provisional studies.
 Her colours became darker. arbitrary and more dramatic, often lending an overtone of surrealism to the Australian landscape.
 She painted in Victorian alps with Lucy Newell and Mollie Hill, who was based at Bright, both friends from the National Gallery School, camping in stockmen's and cross-country skier's huts. !n 1954 she was still painting several times a year at Mount Hotham.
 She also began to produce pastels in this later abstracting style, often with bright colours on dark-toned paper.
 The new building of the Lyceum Club in Ridgeway Place Melbourne, designed by Ellison Harvie and completed in 1959 included a large mural by Montgomery of Magnolias.

 During the postwar years Montgomery worked alongside and was friend of many of the major classical modernists of the 1950s including Dorothy Mary Braund, Nancy Grant, Guelda Pyke, Constance Stokes, Eveline Syme (part of whose studio contents she inherited), Geoff Jones, Frances Derham, Barbara Brash and Mary Cecil Allen.
 She also drew portraits of a number of these women artists; the portrait of Pyke is now at the State Library of Victoria.
 Helen Ogilvie, who was both a gallerist and a classical modernist, also validated Montgomery, who showed at Ogilvie's Peter Bray Gallery during the 1950s.
 Yet Montgomery and her family were too closely associated with Bernard Hall to enjoy the endorsement that Ogilvie enjoyed from Daryl Lindsay, Ursula Hoff and the Grimwades.

+For the final 1965 Melbourne Contemporary Art Society show, Montgomery was in the company of notable members and invitees who included George Bell, Barbara Brash, Bill Coleman, Margaret Dredge, Dorothea Francis, Inez Hutchison, Maidie McGowan, Mary Macqueen, Dorothy Stephen, Harry Rosengrave, Steven Spurrier, Roma Thompson, Edith Wall, and Marjorie Woolcock.
 With the death of George Bell in 1966, the promotion of classical modernism dissipated, critics beginning to think the academic cubism of Bell's circle was passé even by the mid 1950s, and thus Anne Montgomery's public status began to dwindle, along with many colleagues.